Does SEO mean Marketing?

 Yes, the risk can be high as the monetary loss could be devastating.
 It’s no wonder so many people continue to find ways to manipulate search engines by hook or by crook!

 As a user myself, I definitely do not like spam.
-Neither does search engines.
+Neither do search engines.
 In fact, search engines have a pretty good financial reason to keep it from happening.

 In the last ten years or so, Google has had the lead over other search engines in its capability to manage and delete spam.
 All of the search engines spend a lot of time and effort staying on top of this.